dashbuilder/dashbuilder/README.md

 0.1.0 Final

-The main purpose of this very first release is to make it possible the creation of composite dashboards using a easy to use API.
+The main purpose of this very first release is to make it possible the creation of composite dashboards using an straightforward API.
 Feature set:

 * Shared API for defining and registering data sets
 * Shared operation engine for executing filter, group & sort operations over a data set